Updated: Feb 24

 Children can also benefit from learning how to relax and develop stress management skills.
 They are able to develop their own healing images through art, sandtray, or creative visualization to help them cope with difficult situations or procedures.
 These images and experiences can help them tolerate often painful experiences or memories that would otherwise overwhelm them.

 Families need to have support if they are going to help their children.
-Therapists can educate about normal responses and provide referrals to support groups.
-Helping parents learn about how to advocate for their child in school or in the hospital is essential.
+Educate about normal responses provide referrals to support groups.
+Helping parents learn about how to advocate for child in school or in the hospital is essential.
 Family sessions can help siblings cope with losses and stresses in the family as well.

 Over the years of working with children in play therapy I have been fortunate enough to have some of my clients visit me to keep me up on how they are doing in life.
 I also have had the opportunity to have some clients come back to therapy for new issues or to revisit old issues when they reach a new developmental age.

 Recently, Billy – referenced above, age 17 now, returned to therapy to help him "work through some things that have come up in my life recently”.
 We have initially spent some time exploring what has helped him so far in his life in dealing with his medical condition.
 He is now in a power wheelchair, with minimal movement due to the progression of his disease.
 Our early play sessions (age 7 to 11) were spent with Billy “trying to kill Muscular Dystrophy”.
 We shot nerf balls at it, ran it over with a remote control car, drowned it etc. At one point, another way of “fighting MD” was agreed upon….
 “My attitude toward life and living is a fight in itself”.
 “My body may be weak but my mind and soul are strong and alive”!
 Billie has been writing poetry for many years to help him express his inner journey.
 I have included one of his poems in this article.

 A long time ago there was a kid